Training for a sustainable, secure, and affordable world: insights from the FSR Alumni Day

 In today’s evolving energy landscape, staying ahead of emerging trends and challenges is crucial for professionals around the globe, and our school is committed to fostering lifelong learning and supporting our alumni by providing continuous updates on the most relevant and timely topics.

-In this frame, the annual FSR Alumni Day held on 25th of October 2024 in Florence was a great opportunity to reconnect with our alumni network, share updates, exchange views with key experts in the field and engage in collaborative discussions.
+In this frame, the annual FSR Alumni Day held on the 25th of October 2024 in Florence was a great opportunity to reconnect with our alumni network, share updates, exchange views with key experts in the field and engage in collaborative discussions.

 The FSR Alumni Day gathered former participants, faculty, and staff for a day of networking and discussions on current EU energy and climate policy challenges.